zaphodb2002/how-to-adult/Implement MonoGame Scene Management System.md

 modified: NaN
 ---

-#available
 # Things to Do
-- [ ] New Mission: Create the first mission for this quest 🥄1 ➕ 2023-04-17
+- [ ] New Mission: Create the first mission for this quest #bureaucracy 🥄+1 ➕ 2023-04-17
 # Summary
 campaign:: [03 - Video Games](./03%20-%20Video%20Games.md)
 aspect:: [00 - Game Development](./00%20-%20Game%20Development.md)